BioMedIA-MBZUAI/HECKTOR2025/README.md

   5. If you test your own container you can see error messages the Results page of your algorithm.
 When running a sanity check we will provide the error messages for them.

 - This is a [demo starter kit](https://github.com/DIAGNijmegen/demo-challenge-pack/tree/main?tab=readme-ov-file#now-what) that includes steps to be taken to get started with the challenge pack effectively.
-- In case you need help in following a video, then [video1](https://www.youtube.com/watch?v=45BCMquFk70) and [video2](https://www.youtube.com/watch?v=Zkhrwark3bg) can be helpful which shows how to share your containers.

 <!-- ## Creating Docker Container <a name="creating_docker"></a>